A Comparative Evaluation of Quantification Methods: Discussion

 \subsection{Limitations}

 This paper presents an extensive empirical comparison of state-of-the-art quantification methods.
 As such, our results are necessarily affected by some experimental design choices.

-First of all, in our experiments, we relied on default parameters of the individual algorithms and did not perform extensive hyperparameter optimization for the quantification algorithms on each dataset.
-While on the one hand this is due to computational considerations---we have performed more than 295,000 experiments with 10 sampling iterations each, making extra hyperparameter optimization steps infeasible---this also reflects the performance an ``uninitiated'' data analyst would achieve using those methods off-the-shelf.
-Obviously, some methods such as \emph{DyS} and \emph{readme} that feature more hyperparameters could profit more from optimizations.
-However, we evaluated the effects of tuning the underlying classifiers, see Section~\ref{sec:tuning}.
-These experiments had to be limited to small and medium-sized dataset due to computational requirements.
+First, in our main experiments, we relied on default parameters of the individual algorithms and did not perform extensive hyperparameter optimization for the quantification algorithms on each dataset.
+While on the one hand this is due to computational considerations---we have performed more than 295,000 experiments with 10 sampling iterations each, making extra hyperparameter optimization steps infeasible---this also reflects the performance that these methods would achieve when being used off-the-shelf.
+Further, there is surprisingly little research regarding tuning protocols for quantification (cf. Section 3.5, \cite{esuli_evaluation_2023}).
+Standard model selection approaches such as $k$-fold cross-validation may, for instance, not necessarily work well for quantification, as these are unlikely to yield strong shifts between training and test distributions.
+Big validation sets, by contrast, are in general neither available nor trivial to construct, and thus, non-optimal optimization schemes may also bias the given results.
+However, we tested hyperparameter tuning on the dataset from the LeQua challenge, where a huge set of validation samples has been provided.